Best freebies for GCSE results day 2025

 Celebrate the milestone with free food from popular restaurants

-Students, the day you’ve waited for is almost here: Thursday is GCSE results day.
-Whether you’ve thought about this day with excitement or dread, whether you stepped out of your exams feeling triumphant or defeated, we hope that opening your results gives you a sense of pride and relief.
+Students, the day you’ve waited for is here: today is GCSE results day.
+Whether you’ve thought about this day with excitement or dread, whether you stepped out of your exams feeling triumphant or defeated, we hope that opening your results today gives you a sense of pride and relief.

 No matter what happens, there’s at least one piece of good news.
 On results day, you can get free and discounted food at top restaurants – no matter what grades you get.
 So if you’re looking to celebrate your hard work, there are tons of options, from Nando’s chicken to 25 per cent off your bill at Wagamama.

 The exact conditions for getting GCSE freebies vary from restaurant to restaurant, but to avoid disappointment, we suggest bringing your ID and physical results if you can (though most places will accept digital proof).
-You’ll want to let the restaurant know that you’d like to redeem the results day freebie or deal before you order.
+Just remember to let the restaurant know that you’d like to redeem the results day freebie or deal before you order.
 Don’t forget to also check that it’s been applied to your bill when you pay.
-All of the freebies and offers that we’ve listed below are dine-in only, with the exception of Nando’s, which you can collect.
+All of the freebies and offers that we’ve listed below are dine-in only, except Nando’s, which you can collect.

 Got other plans on results day?
 Don’t worry, some of these offers can be redeemed after the big day – we’ve explained everything you need to know in our round-up of the best GCSE freebies and deals below.